 Last year we introduced a Family Learn to Sail course that was so successful we had to turn people away.
 This year we’ve added lots more dates to choose from, but don’t wait too long because spaces will fill up.

 One adult and one child or for those who don’t have family to sail with, sign up with a friend!
 Get out of the house this summer, soak up the sun and take in the beauty of Mill Creek at Fort Monroe and learn to sail together in a fun filled three day course.

 Learn in our newly acquired Hunter 140s which offer more room for adults and a great way to start before advancing to FJs if so desired.

 Beginner Learn to Sail

 Beginner Sailing with STEM is a great way for your child to spend some time “unplugged” while learning basic skills of sailing.
 Students will learn water safety, weather, knots, rigging, de-rigging, points of sail, sailing maneuvers, use of telltales and much more.
 Using sailing as a platform for STEM, our in-classroom instruction complements and reinforces lessons learned on the water.

-Our two-week course offers morning sessions only for beginners.
+Our one-week course offers morning sessions only for beginners.

 Intermediate Learn to Sail